«

 I knew there was a big difference between Apple and IBM computers, but I also knew that every computer of the era had the BASIC programming language.
 However, I did not realize that there was a distinction between BASIC and MS-DOS.
 They both had a black screen with green/orange/gray letters, and they both had cryptic commands and impenetrable error messages.

 A year or two later, I got my own computer, an IBM-compatible computer known as the Tandy 1000HX.
 I quickly got adept at dealing with both GW-BASIC and MS-DOS.
-But even though I was pretty good at it, I was glad to move over to Microsoft Windows when it came out.
+But even though I was pretty good at it, I was glad to move over to Windows 3.1 when it came out.
 Perhaps it’s because I’m a visually-oriented person, but I’ll take a graphical user interface over a command line any day.
 And while I have fond memories of my old computers, I can honestly say that I don’t miss MS-DOS.

 [...]
 But then I started using the system, and discovered it has the most unintuitive interface since MS-DOS.
 It’s clunky and impossible to navigate.
 Plus it makes it even easier to share and even [...]